See also IPS Education Committee.

 A sciences education research team with the philosophy of "improving teaching and learning in astronomy and the earth sciences, through research, curriculum resources, and professional development."

-A searchable database of research articles dealing with a wide range of topics, including planetarium research.
+From CAPER is the International Studies of Astronomy Education Research Database (iSTAR)—A searchable database of research articles dealing with a wide range of topics, including planetarium research.
 All entries include abstracts and many have downloadable pdf files of the research itself.

 Astronomy Resource Guides from ASP